-Buffalo Creek Trail Loop is a 3.6 mile heavily trafficked loop trail located near Lake Zurich, IL that features a lake.
+Buffalo Creek Trail Loop is a 3.6 mile heavily trafficked loop trail located near Lake Zurich, Illinois that features a lake.
 The trail is rated as moderate offers a number of activity options.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash